doseiai/dosei/cli/README.md

 #### Installation

-To install the Dosei engine, run the following commands:
+To install the Dosei CLI, run the following command:

 Shell (Mac, Linux):